tbfang/swiss-happy-maps/README.md

 We provide an interactive visualization of the happiness of Switzerland across gender, time of day, and time of year with the [**interactive web application**](https://github.com/tbfang/swiss-happy-maps/tree/master/interactive-visualization).

 Our data was on the Hadoop cluster provided by [Prof. Catasta](https://people.epfl.ch/michele.catasta).
 Our data acquisition and processing was done with PySpark, and our PySpark applications are found in our [`scripts` repo](https://github.com/tbfang/swiss-happy-maps/tree/master/scripts).
-The data cleaning done for the visualization can be found in our [`data_wrangling` repo](https://github.com/tbfang/swiss-happy-maps/tree/master/data_wrangling).
+Extensive data wrangling done for the visualization can be found in our [`data_wrangling` repo](https://github.com/tbfang/swiss-happy-maps/tree/master/data_wrangling).

 ## Challenges Faced
 1. None of our team members had any knowledge of distributing computing or experience running jobs on the Hadoop cluster.
 It took us time and effort before successfully submitting a simple Spark application on the cluster.